ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-93.md

 ### Security Consideration
 TLS SHALL be used.
 This national extension enforces authentication and authorization of access to the Patient Identity Manager using IUA profile with basic access token.
-Consequently the Mobile Patient Identity Feed [ITI-93] request must authorize using the Incorporate Authorization Token [ITI-72] transaction of the IUA profile.
+Consequently the Mobile Patient Identity Feed [ITI-93] request must authorize using the Incorporate Access Token [ITI-72] transaction of the IUA profile.